| draft-ietf-httpbis-safe-method-w-body-13.txt | draft-ietf-httpbis-safe-method-w-body-latest.txt | |||

 | This specification defines the HTTP QUERY request method as a means | This specification defines the HTTP QUERY request method as a means | |||

-| of making a safe, idempotent request (Section 9.2 of [HTTP]) | of making a safe, idempotent request (Section 9.2 of [HTTP]) that | |||
+| of making a safe, idempotent request (Section 9.2 of [HTTP]) that | of making a safe, idempotent request (Section 9.2 of [HTTP]) that | |||

-| containing content that describes how the request is to be processed | encloses a representation describing how the request is to be | |||
+| encloses a representation describing how the request is to be | encloses a representation describing how the request is to be | |||

-| by the target resource. | processed by the target resource. | |||
+| processed by the target resource. | processed by the target resource. | |||

-| Most often, this is desirable when the data conveyed in a request is | Most often, this is desirable when the data conveyed in a request is | |||
+| Most often, this is desirable when the data conveyed in a request is | A common query pattern is: | |||

 | too voluminous to be encoded into the request's URI.
-A common query | too voluminous to be encoded into the request's URI.
-A common query | |||
+A common query | ||||

-| pattern is: | pattern is: | |||
+| pattern is: | ||||

 | GET /feed?q=foo&limit=10&sort=-published HTTP/1.1 | GET /feed?q=foo&limit=10&sort=-published HTTP/1.1 | |||